cdorst/JsonBenchmarks.Server/README.md

 ### API Response Time

-In-memory ASP.NET Core web server Jil JSON endpoint responds 10.83% faster than default JsonFormatter endpoint
+Jil JSON endpoint responds 10.83% faster than default JsonFormatter endpoint

-In-memory ASP.NET Core web server CSV endpoint responds 13.12% faster than default JsonFormatter endpoint
+CSV endpoint responds 13.12% faster than default JsonFormatter endpoint

-In-memory ASP.NET Core web server byte[] endpoint responds 13.77% faster than default JsonFormatter endpoint
+byte[] endpoint responds 13.77% faster than default JsonFormatter endpoint

 ## Conclusion

 byte[] block-copy serialization outperformed other methods in terms of data-size, serialization runtime, and API request-response runtime.

-The resultant Data Table indicates that the in-memory ASP.NET Core server is less performant in handling object results (with or without a Formatter attribute) than when handling IActionResults
+The resultant Data Table indicates that the ASP.NET Core server is less performant in handling object results (with or without a Formatter attribute) than when handling IActionResults

 ## Future Research